Payload capacity explained

-An SUV can carry more weight than a car can.
-When it comes to payload, it has a lot of carrying capacity just like a small truck, and has seating capacity as well, plus more convenient to ride than a car in most cases.
-Many SUVs have foldable back seats to carry heavy storage, but what they can’t fit in the extra space would mean overloading.
-For safety, cars and SUVs should not overload because the effects on the structural integrity due to damages are just the same as the effects on trucks.
+However, an SUV can carry more weight than a car can.
+When it comes to payload, it has a lot of carrying capacity just like a small truck and has a higher seating capacity.
+Many SUVs have foldable back seats so that drivers can carry bulky items.

-Other risks include sudden bursts of tires due to much-added weight; with overload, you put additional pressure on the shocks and suspension system.
-Overloading the capacity will increase braking distances and increase wear on brake pads.
+Overloading your vehicle will also increase braking distances and increase wear on brake pads.
 Your truck can stall anytime and the bumps on the road will become enhanced to damage the structure.

 Can payload and towing capacity be increased?

-It's but a common question whether you can increase your vehicle’s payload or towing rating.
-You can’t increase payload rating but you can make your vehicle weigh less, same as with towing capacity, you need modifications to increase its pulling force such as upgrading the hitch and brakes, replacing the axles, and adding a bigger radiator and tires.
+It's the same with towing capacity – you need modifications to increase its pulling force like upgrading the hitch and brakes, replacing the axles and adding a bigger radiator and tires.
 But this move is expensive.